Five Brands. One Owner. One Vision.

 Who We Are

-High Spirits Hospitality the parent company to Liquid Catering, The Old Cigar Warehouse, Bravo1 Protection and High Spirits Events.
+High Spirits Hospitality the parent company to Liquid Catering, The Old Cigar Warehouse, Bravo1 Protection and High Spirits Events, as well as the management company over Topside Pool Club.
 We started out as a small bartending company working out of our owner's garage, and have grown into a sustainable business with 18 full-time employees and over 70 part-time employees.
 All of our brands are unique and serve a different purpose, but we operate all of them with the vision of providing exceptional, hospitality-driven service for each and every guest and client we encounter.

 I grew up with an entrepreneurial bug.
 The oldest of four growing up in Texas, I started developing my leadership skills at a very early age.
 I played every sport imaginable, organized neighborhood plays and was even a Teen Court Judge.
 When I was 12 my aunt opened a gift shop on the Outer Banks of North Carolina.
 I begged my parents to let me go visit for 2 weeks the first summer so I could see what it was all about.
 Two weeks was all it took to get me hooked and fall in love with the idea of opening my own business.
 Every summer I would fly out to the Outer Banks and work in her shop.
 Each summer I was given more and more responsibility.
 I'm not sure why, but my aunt trusted me with ordering merchandise, hiring staff and I even did some minor bookkeeping.